-Optics & Structure, Works by Kazys Varnelis: 1967-1977 is on exhibit from 30 June to 20 August 2017 at the National Art Gallery in Vilnius, Lithuania.
+Optics & Structure, Works by Kazys Varnelis: 1967-1977 was on exhibit from 30 June to 20 August 2017 at the National Art Gallery in Vilnius, Lithuania.

 Exhibition curator and designer Kazys Varnelis (me).